 A home theater bypass is a feature found on high-end integrated amps used in home theater systems.
 It is used to connect an external two-channel stereo system with a surround sound home theater system via RCA.
 This feature allows you to bypass all of the complex digital processing of the integrated amplifier.

 When it is active, the signal from your two-channel stereo system is sent directly to the main speakers.
 Because the signal is bypassing the digital processing, the integrated amp will not impact the eq, the volume, or the gain.
 The two-channel signal will be sent to the main left and right speakers only.
 In some cases, it may also utilize your subwoofer.

-The most common use for home theater bypass is integrating high fidelity music systems with your high-quality theate systems.
+The most common use for home theater bypass is integrating high-fidelity music systems with your high-quality theater systems.